tochukwumunonye/Rest/README.md

 - Layouts should be rendered in less than 60 frames per second which means leveraging on constraint layouts
 - An architecture which will ensure separation of concerns.
 Preventing memory leaks, threading issues while also testable and scalable
 - A form of storage which will serve as a single source of  truth, since when collections are liked  or unliked, they should reflect in both screens.

+## Architecture

+The application follows clean architecture because of the benefits it brings to software which includes scalability, maintainability and testability.
+It enforces separation of concerns and dependency inversion, where higher and lower level layers all depend on abstractions.
+In the project, the layers are separated into different layers namely:

+- Data Layer
+- Presentation

+### Data Layer